Ed94/SectrPrototype/Readme.md

   * Has the following definitions: startup, shutdown, reload, tick, clean_frame (which host hooks up to when managing the client dll)
   * Will handle async ops.
 * Font Provider: Manages fonts.
-  * Bulk of visualization must be able to render text effectively
   * Bulk of implementation maintained as a separate library: [VEFontCache-Odin](https://github.com/Ed94/VEFontCache-Odin)
 * Grime: Name speaks for itself, stuff not directly related to the target features to iterate upon for the prototype.
   * Defining dependency aliases or procedure overload tables, rolling own allocator, data structures, etc.